People often ask whether Greenpeace is a charity. The answer is yes. Greenpeace Aotearoa is a charity in Aotearoa New Zealand.

 Greenpeace is a charity

-On the 11th of August, 2020, Greenpeace won an eight-year court battle to be registered as a charity.
+On the 11th of August 2020, Greenpeace won an eight-year court battle to register as a charity in New Zealand.

-The High Court ruled that Greenpeace is entitled to register as a charity and that the Charities Registration Board was in error for declining the environmental campaigning organisation’s application.
+The High Court ruled that Greenpeace is entitled to register as a charity.
+The court stated that the Charities Registration Board erred in declining the environmental campaigning organisation’s application.

 Greenpeace fought this case through the courts for over eight years, in the High Court, to the Court of Appeal, to the Supreme Court, back to the Charities Board and then to the High Court again.